JetBrains/kotlin-web-site/docs/topics/roadmap.md

 The goal of this roadmap is to give you a big picture.
 Here's a list of our key projects – the most important things we focus on delivering:

 * **Language evolution**: more efficient data handling, increased abstraction, enhanced performance with clear code.
-* **K2-based IntelliJ plugin**: faster code completion, highlighting, and search, along with more stable code analysis.
+* **K2-based IntelliJ IDEA plugin**: faster code completion, highlighting, and search, along with more stable code analysis.
 * **Kotlin Multiplatform**: release direct Kotlin to Swift Export, streamlined build setup, and simplified creation of multiplatform libraries.
 * **Experience of third-party ecosystem authors**: simplified development and publication process for Kotlin libraries, tools, and frameworks.